A look at how provinces plan to emerge from COVID-19 shutdown

 The third phase of Saskatchewan's reopening plan started June 8 with the province lifting a ban on non-essential travel in the north.

-More businesses can also reopen, including places of worship, personal care services such as nail salons, tattoo parlours and gyms.
+More businesses can also reopen, including places of worship and personal care services such as nail salons, tattoo parlours and gyms.

-Saskatchewan has increased the size of gatherings allowed for church services and graduation ceremonies.

 The government says up to 150 people or one-third the capacity of a building, whichever is less, can attend church services, including weddings and funerals.